ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Related Works

 \subsection{Sleep Stage Classification}

 Automatic sleep staging with single-channel EEG has been widely studied in the literature.
-In particular, deep learning based methods \cite{deepsleepnet,attnSleep_paper,seqsleepnet} have showed great advances through end-to-end feature learning.
+In particular, deep learning-based methods \cite{deepsleepnet,attnSleep_paper,seqsleepnet} have shown great advances through end-to-end feature learning.
 These methods design different network structures to extract the features from EEG data and capture the temporal dependencies.

 Several studies explored convolutional neural networks (CNN) for feature extraction from EEG data.
 For example, Supratak \textit{et al.} \cite{deepsleepnet} proposed two CNN branches to extract different frequency features in EEG signals.
-Li \textit{et al.} \cite{cnn_se_Sleep} proposed to adopt CNN supported by a squeeze and excitation block to extract the features from multi-epoch EEG data.
+The same CNN architecture was also adopted by Mousavi \textit{et al.} \cite{mousavi2019sleepeegnet}.
+Li \textit{et al.} \cite{cnn_se_Sleep} proposed to adopt CNN in addition to a squeeze and excitation block to extract the features from multi-epoch EEG data.
 Eldele \textit{et al.} \cite{attnSleep_paper} developed a multi-resolution CNN with an adaptive features recalibration to extract representative features.
 Additionally, Qu \textit{et al.} \cite{residual_attn} proposed multiple residual CNN blocks to learn features mappings.
-They further handled the temporal dependencies by using recurrent neural networks (RNNs) as in \cite{deepsleepnet}, or adopted the multi-head self-attention approach as a fast and efficient way \cite{attnSleep_paper,residual_attn}.
+The above methods further handled the temporal dependencies in EEG epochs.
+They either used recurrent neural networks (RNNs), such as Long Short-Term Memory (LSTM) as in \cite{deepsleepnet,mousavi2019sleepeegnet}, or adopted the multi-head self-attention approach as in \cite{attnSleep_paper,residual_attn}.